fineanmol/plant-tree/README.md

-🎄 Updated on Sat, 25 Oct 2025 19:10:05 GMT
+🍀 Updated on Sun, 26 Oct 2025 18:09:20 GMT

-> "Truth can only be found in one place: the code."
+> "The best error message is the one that never shows up."